Is there a cancer in the Ohio Republican Party?

 A change in policy can go a long way towards putting things right, Gregory commented, in Vietnam for example, soldiers rode into battle in the backs of open jeeps and we lost some 60,000 Americans over a ten year period.
 A change in policy, one that recognised personnel as our most important asset, brought about the use of body armour and armoured motorised transport and we have lost 6,000 not 60,000 Americans in the ten years of the Iraq and Afghan campaigns.

-This illustrates the power of a policy change.
+This illustrates the power of a change in policy.

-Home foreclosures must stop.
+Home foreclosures need not have been allowed to reach epidemic proportions, and must stop.
 It makes little sense to evict a family from their home and then pay them a housing benefit of 750 dollars a month, when a 2% mortgage would make their $800 dollars a month house payment less than $250.
 Why are we increasing our debt by paying housing benefits of 750 dollars toward rental properties when 250 dollars would keep the homeowner in their home.
 The dislocation and stress that accompanies moving under duress could be avoided.

 A policy change, the stroke of a pen, can take the toxic assets in the regional and local banks out of the realm of short term problems and make them 20 year notes which could achieve par value over that period of time.
 This would free up money for the working capital of small businesses and let them put people back to work.

 However, it is not just money that closes small businesses, regulation also plays a significant role in business closures.
-Whereas, Gregory welcomes Governor Kasich's Common Sense Initiative (CSI), nonetheless he suggests that common sense works best when it is applied.
+Whereas, Gregory welcomes well-intentioned programs like the Common Sense Initiative (CSI), nonetheless he suggests that common sense works best when it is applied rationally, and targeted with precision to address well-defined problems.

 At present our tax revenues from the State go into an account held by a private bank that makes money off of our taxes.